adrianardnerg/notes/README.md

 # 2023-12-11
 - Today's programming wisdom is to prioritize writing clean, readable, and maintainable code over clever or complex code.
 It's better to have a simple solution that works than a complicated one that nobody understands.
 Additionally, it's important to write automated tests to ensure your code functions correctly and to make refactoring easier.
 Finally, remember that programming is a collaborative effort, so communicate effectively with your team, document your code, and be open to feedback and suggestions.

+# 2023-12-12
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to unnecessary complexity and may even introduce bugs.
+It's better to write clear, simple code first and optimize only when profiling indicates that a specific part of the code is causing performance issues.